 - Ensuring personal health records and licenses are up to date and compliant.

-- Maintain strict employment history proof
+- Maintaining accurate employment history

 The Major Benefits of the Trucking Industry to Businesses

 Trucking provides millions of jobs for Americans and supports a huge number of businesses across the country, including those you pass every day on your commute.
 Also, many strides have been made to increase efficiency and cut costs while remaining an integral part of the economy.
 These small changes significantly affect the economic contribution and costs of the trucking industry for the country.

 More competitive prices in the market

 The trucking industry naturally enables there to be more fair competition amongst manufacturers and suppliers of goods and services as well.
 Without the improving efficiency of the trucking industry, products would be more expensive than they are today and Americans would have to deal with longer shipping windows.

 Delayed shipments can slow down production and decrease revenue for companies.
 Not to mention the unforeseen delays that can be caused by interrupted movement of goods.
 The trucking industry allows for reliable and fast product shipping at relatively low prices compared to other options.

 Thanks to reliable fleet management software and consulting companies like DOTReady, managing fleet compliance & operations is now easy and accessible to companies of all sizes.
 We help customers prepare their business for the DOT, FMCSA, and all other federal regulators pertaining to transportation.
 We also design, implement, and support cutting-edge fleet management solutions to help simplify the fleet management requirements inside of motor carriers.